SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

             self.init(someInt: 42)
          }
       }
-   !! <REPL Input>:7:27: error: initializer does not override a designated initializer from its superclass !! override convenience init() {
+   !$ error: initializer does not override a designated initializer from its superclass !! override convenience init() {
    !! ~~~~~~~~             ^
-   !! <REPL Input>:6:18: note: attempt to override convenience initializer here !! convenience init() {
+   !$ note: attempt to override convenience initializer here !! convenience init() {
    !! ^